pisv/handly/CONTRIBUTING.md

 --------------------------------

 Handly currently uses `JavaSE-1.8` for compilation.
 Please add a matching JRE.
-Perfect match (i.e. JDK 1.8) is recommended to avoid build warnings.
+Perfect match (i.e. Java SE 8) is recommended to avoid build warnings.

+A number of the provided launch configurations use `JavaSE-11`.
+To use them, add a matching JRE.
+(That is, normally, you have both Java SE 8 and Java SE 11 added.)

 Handly employs specific Java code formatting conventions.
 Please import and use the formatter profile from `tools/formatter.xml`.
 Note that the current profile